 Indoor mold problems can mean serious property damage and potential health implications over time.
 Mold needs to be actively removed from the contaminated space in order to restore clean and safe conditions.
 In some situations, mold growth may be visibly apparent with an obvious moisture source.
-If this is the case, the next course of action would be to contact a professional mold remediation company in your Cleveland OH area to conduct a visual assessment of the space with moisture mapping and thermal imaging of the areas of concern to understand the full extent of the contamination.
+If this is the case, the next course of action would be to contact a professional mold remediation company in your Lake County OH area to conduct a visual assessment of the space with moisture mapping and thermal imaging of the areas of concern to understand the full extent of the contamination.
 With the information gathered during that initial site assessment, a mold remediation professional will be able to develop a a detailed scope of work for a thorough mold removal.
 Additionally, the moisture source needs to be properly addressed in order to prevent regrowth.
 However, what happens in other situations when mold isn’t visibly apparent and the moisture source is uncertain?

 Determining If A Mold Problem Exists